mechkit/solar_design_algorithm/SDA.md

     interconnection.check_3 = ( interconnection.inverter_ocpd_dev_sum + interconnection.load_breaker_total ) > interconnection.bussbar_rating;

     error_check.interconnection_bus_pass = sf.and( interconnection.check_1, interconnection.check_2, interconnection.check_3 );
-    if( error_check.interconnection_bus_pass ){ report_error( 'The busbar is not compliant.' );}
+    // If error check is true, flag system design failure, and report notice to user. if( error_check.interconnection_bus_pass ){ report_error( 'The busbar is not compliant.' );}

 The panel's main OCPD must not exceed the bussbar rating.

     error_check.interconnection_check_4 = interconnection.supply_ocpd_rating > interconnection.bussbar_rating;
-    if( error_check.interconnection_check_4 ){ report_error( 'The rating of the overcurrent device protecting the busbar exceeds the rating of the busbar. ' );}
+    // If error check is true, flag system design failure, and report notice to user. if( error_check.interconnection_check_4 ){ report_error( 'The rating of the overcurrent device protecting the busbar exceeds the rating of the busbar. ' );}